mode80/mode80.github.io/7-langs-in-12-months.md

 Like Python, indentation matters, so I can't indent a bunch of code under a comment heading then collapse that in my editor.
 The style guide says to indent with two space.
 Sorry, but I'm sticking to four.

 Nim is definitely a language with a lot of features, so it takes a while to learn them all.
 There are many pragmas.
-Mostly these are optional niceties.
+Everything isn't critical to learn.
 But then if you're diving into other people's code you may find stuff you don't recognize.

 ## Punchline